-- A passion for writing by using high-quality texts and digital literacy to inspire fiction writing and using our inquiry curriculum to drive a true purpose for writing for non-fiction writing.
+- A passion for writing by using high-quality texts and digital literacy to inspire fiction writing and using our inquiry curriculum to drive a true purpose for non-fiction writing.

 - Confidence, competency and fluency in grammar and punctuation by using ‘The Write Way’ approach.

 - Confidence, competency and fluency in spelling by using ‘No Nonsense Spelling’ scheme (Y2-6).

 - Confidence, competency and fluency in handwriting with all children using a cursive style.

 - An application of all these skills across the curriculum.

 At Kippax Greenfield, we follow the National Curriculum:

 “The overarching aim for English in the national curriculum is to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.

 The national curriculum for English aims to ensure that all pupils: